 Where your phone is quietly leaking money

-Between 5pm and 7am your office is closed.
-Roughly one in nine inbound calls rolls to voicemail, and voicemail rolls to nobody.
-For a Cumberland County contractor working a four-figure average ticket, that is a six-figure annual leak.
+Between five in the evening and seven in the morning your office is closed.
+A meaningful share of inbound calls rolls to voicemail, and voicemail rolls to nobody.
+For a Cumberland County contractor working a four-figure average ticket, that leak adds up fast.
 It does not show up on any report because the call never became a record.

 After-hours volume spikes when you can least afford it.
 A squall line moves through at 9pm and your phone rings for four hours.
 Whoever answers first wins the job.
 Most weeks, that is not you.